oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > Neither the `environmentalScore` nor the properties `modifiedIntegrityImpact`, `modifiedAvailabilityImpact`, `modifiedConfidentialityImpact` nor
 > the corresponding attributes in the `vectorString` have been set.

-> A tool MAY set the properties `modifiedIntegrityImpact`, `modifiedAvailabilityImpact`, `modifiedConfidentialityImpact` accordingly and
+> A tool MAY set the properties `modifiedIntegrityImpact`, `modifiedAvailabilityImpact`, `modifiedConfidentialityImpact` (respectively their
-> compute the `environmentalScore` as quick fix.
+> equivalents according to the CVSS version used) accordingly and compute the `environmentalScore` as quick fix.

 ### 6.2.20 Additional Properties <a id='additional-properties'></a>